Daily Houserule tweets: January 2023

 2023-01-28: DF/DFRPG: Heroic Archer offers a fast-shoot ability: a roll at Bow -3 lets you shave off a Ready and shoot instantly at -3 TH.
 Cool!

-But… It’s a bit unsatisfying to simulate hyper-fast firing by adding a play-slowing roll to every shot.
+But… it’s a bit unsatisfying to simulate hyper-fast firing by adding a play-slowing roll to every shot.

 My alternate suggestion:

 Give the shooter the option of dropping the Bow -3 roll.
 (It almost always succeeds for heroic shooters anyway.)
-The quicker Ready is automatic – but the actual shot is at -4 TH, not -3 TH.
+The quicker Ready is automatic – but the actual shot is then at -4 TH, not -3 TH.

 363